 Croatia International Travel Information (state.gov)

-4. The Center of Disease Control and Prevention (CDC) Travelers Health Resource
+4. The Center for Disease Control and Prevention (CDC) Travelers Health Resource

 This CDC travel resource provides essential health info for your specific destination.
 Using their tool, you can determine which vaccines, medications, and health advice recommendations are needed for Croatia.